-Hi and welcome to our fourth Hi-Endurance challenge, the “Cambrian Endurance Dark Moon Series” which will be held in the last weekend in October annually.
+Hi and welcome to our fourth Hi-Endurance challenge, the “Cambrian Endurance Dark Moon Series” which will be held in November annually.

 This is our most challenging series to date, and is definitely not an event for the inexperienced or the faint-hearted, and is only recommended for those physically able with extensive experience in similar hi-endurance events.